FlipperPA/home/README.md

 # home
 An example of my home directory.
 To init in a non-empty home directory:

-### WSL-2 Ubuntu
+### WSL-2 Ubuntu 20

 WSL-2 contains major improvements to the speed and performance by providing a full Linux kernel.
-As of this writing, it requires to be on the Windows Inside program Fast Circle.
-See: https://scotch.io/bar-talk/trying-the-new-wsl-2-its-fast-windows-subsystem-for-linux
+WSL-10 is now the default on Windows 10, since patch 2004 in May, 2020.
+See: https://pureinfotech.com/install-windows-subsystem-linux-2-windows-10/

 ```bash
 cd ~